 Are you considering living in a retirement village?
 Here’s what to consider.

 Moving to a retirement village is not only a lifestyle decision, but it is also an important financial decision.
-If it fails, extremely high exit costs may not give you enough money to look for alternative or more suitable accommodation.
+If it fails, extremely high exit costs may not give you enough money to find an alternative or more suitable accommodation.

 So what is the appeal of a retired village?